myosubug/java-rpg-game/README.md

 # LiberatePikachu
 CPSC233 T06-G02

-a simple rpg game based on Java.
+This is a RPG game, where Pikachu is trying to escape from Ash and win his freedom.
-There will be two versions: text-based, GUI
+There will be two versions: text-version, GUI

-//checking user.name update
-//checking pushing
-//chunyu
+Text-version is located at "text-version" folder.

+How to start text-version:
+    1. Download the files in https://gitlab.cpsc.ucalgary.ca/sungjong.oh/liberatepikachu/tree/text-version

+    2. Unzip the file and locate the folder you unzipped in your comman terminal.

+    3. Use command "javac TextApp.java" to compile.

+    4. Use command "java TextApp" to run the game.